JohannesBuchner/PosteriorStacker/README.rst

 * posteriorsamples.txt_out_gauss contain the ultranest analyses output assuming a Gaussian distribution.
 * posteriorsamples.txt_out_flexN contain the ultranest analyses output assuming a histogram model.
 * The directories include diagnostic plots, corner plots and posterior samples of the distribution parameters.
+* posteriorsamples.txt_hists.pdf shows the input histograms, and highlights the most informative ones.

 With these output files, you can: